IBM/sdl2-gamecontroller/README.md

 # Prerequisites

-NOTE: If you need rumble, LED, touchpad, gyroscope, or accelerometer support, you need SDL 2.0.16+ which seems not to be available form the Ubuntu/Red Hat repos.
+NOTE: If you need rumble, LED, touchpad, gyroscope, or accelerometer support, you need SDL 2.0.16+ which seems not to be available from the Ubuntu/Red Hat repos.

 ## Linux **Red Hat**